-The rest of the article is devoted to the construction of singular vectors, whose abstract existence was concluded in the Section $3$, Corollary \ref{charform}, using the tool reviewed in Section $2$.
+The rest of the article is devoted to the construction of a class of scalar valued singular vectors, whose abstract existence was concluded in Section $2$, Corollary \ref{charform}, using the tool of algebraic Fourier transform (F-method) for generalized Verma modules reviewed in Section $2$.
 This can be regarded as a quantitative part of our diagonal branching problem.